xin0415/smart-brain-api/README.md

 # Smart-brain-api<br/>

-This is a back-end server api.
+This is a back-end server of smart-brain.

 ## Run the project